PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 * The project will be delivered at 3 stages of its development.
 The most important features are all integrated in the first two steps, but the importance alone won't define the priority.
 They were selected then planned in order to optimize the delivery process.
 * If needed, features can be shifted to the next iteration.
 The third iteration is kept for this usage, otherwise it will be used to add extra features.
 * An intermediate presentation will take place on the first iteration's end.
+Its main focus will be on team collaboration.

 #### 1. First working version (5 weeks -> Date:  13/4/2022)
 ##### User features